itversity/data-engineering-courses/02 Setting up Data Lake using ADLS.md

 Let us see how we can process data in ADLS using Pandas.
 * Pandas is the most popular library used to process as well as analyze the data.
 * We can seamlessly read data from ADLS Files as well as write data to ADLS Files using Pandas.
-* We need to have pandas, fsspec and adlfs installed using pip in the same virtual environment so that Pandas can be used to process data in ALDS Files.
+* We need to have `pandas`, `fsspec` and `adlfs` installed using `pip` in the same virtual environment so that Pandas can be used to process data in ALDS Files.
 * At times we might have to install additional libraries to process data using particular format (for eg: pyarrow needs to be installed to work with Parquet).

 Refer to the Notebook which have few examples related to processing data in ADLS using Pandas